AlecJ/ava2/readme.md

 ## To Do

+-   mobilization phase
--   purchase phase
+-   can only move units during movement phase
--   able to undo turn

 -   pre-combat movement phase (player may move into hostile territory)
 -   post-combat movement phase (player may not move into hostile territory)

+-   able to undo turn

 -   player key request validation